AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 Code will be committed as each major step is completed (i.e. Python ported to C++, new matrix generation algorithm, new linear system resolution solver, rewrite of remaining minor functions, etc.).
 This will probably mean committing around once a week, but I will be in regular contact with my mentor to keep him updated on my progress and ensure that I am still on track.
 If I fall behind or run into an issue, I will also be sure to discuss this with my mentor to determine how I can solve the problem, and how I can get back on track.

 Testing will occur throughout the summer, as described in previous sections.
 Additionally, I will work to make sure that my code is clean and well documented as I create it, so that there is less work to do at the end of the summer.
-Updating the computational engine is an incremental process, so I will need to make sure to test everything regularly to detect problems as soon as they occur.
+Updating the computational engine is an incremental process, so I will test everything regularly to detect problems as soon as they occur.

 ### Test